cocos/cocos-docs/en/animation/animation-event.md

 ### Editing event frames

 Right-click on the added event frame and select **Edit** or double-click directly to open the event editor.
-In the event editor, you can manually enter the name of the event function that needs to be triggered, and the trigger will match the corresponding function method in each component of the animation root node according to this function name, and call it with parameters.
+In the event editor, it is possible to manually enter the name of the event function that needs to be triggered, and the trigger will match the corresponding function method in each component of the animation root node according to this function name, and call it with parameters.

 ![event editor](animation-event/event-editor.png)

-- 1 - add a new trigger function
+- 1 - add a new trigger function.
-- 2 - save the event function
+- 2 - save the event function.
-- 3 - fill in the name of the function to be triggered
+- 3 - fill in the name of the function to be triggered.
-- 4 - delete the current event function
+- 4 - delete the current event function.
-- 5 - add incoming parameters, currently supports **String**, **Number**, **Boolean** types
+- 5 - add incoming parameters, currently supports **String**, **Number**, **Boolean** types.

   ![add animation event](animation-event/add-animation-event.png)

-    - 1 - add incoming parameters, you can choose the parameter type as needed
+- 1 - add incoming parameters, you can choose the parameter type as needed.
-    - 2 - delete all the added incoming parameters below
+- 2 - delete all the added incoming parameters below.
-    - 3 - When the mouse moves over a parameter, this button will appear, click on it to delete the currently selected parameter
+- 3 - When the mouse moves over a parameter, this button will appear, click on it to delete the currently selected parameter.

 ### Delete event frames